moq-wg/moq-transport/draft-lcurley-warp.md

 Each SEGMENT message starts with a header, containing information useful for a relay:

 * `track_id`.
-The track identifier. {{track}}
+The track identifier. {{track-publish}}
-A decoder MUST block until the cooresponding PUBLISH message has been received.
+When using a container with an initialization payload, the decoder MUST block until the cooresponding TRACK\_PUBLISH message ({{track-publish}}) has been received.

+* `segment_id`.
+A unique identifier for each segment within a track.
+It is RECOMMENDED that this is an monotonically increasing sequence number, but the receiver MUST NOT assume that it is.

 * `order`.
 An integer indicating the delivery order ({{delivery-order}}).